redhat-cip/software-factory/docs/testing.rst

 each projects hosted on Software Factory.

-This project is pre-filled by default with default Jenkins Job Builder (JJB) templates and also a default Zuul layout file.
+This project is pre-filled by default with default Jenkins Job Builder (JJB) templates and also a default Zuul layout file (zuul/_layout.yaml).

-The default Zuul layout.yaml provides five pipelines:
+The default Zuul _layout.yaml provides five pipelines:

 * The **check** pipeline: Is used to run Jenkins jobs related to a Gerrit change (a submitted patch) and to report